Blog

 Read more...

-attribute acting as an alias.
+I recently had to move some clients of an API over from an old endpoint URL to a new one.
+The new endpoint had completely replaced the old one, with the old endpoint simply being a Route attribute acting as an alias.
 Having two endpoints for identical functionality was causing confusion, so I couldn't just leave it there despite how harmless it seemed.
 I also wanted to make this switch at different times for each environment to get people to ensure it's fixed in our pre-production environments before it was fully turned off in prod.
-In order to facilitate this switch I created a ASP.NET "convention" to allow me to switch this off with a feature flag in appsettings.json
+In order to facilitate this switch I created a ASP.NET "convention" to allow me to switch this off with a feature flag in appsettings.json.

 Here's the "convention" code: